tariq126/TTS_project/README.md

 *   **JWT Authentication**: API endpoints are protected with JWT authentication.
 *   **Scheduled Cleanup**: A Celery Beat task automatically cleans up temporary files to conserve server resources.

-## Contributing

-Contributions are welcome!
-Please open an issue on GitHub to discuss any changes or new features.

 ## License

 This project is under a private license.